marcusgia2505/classsExGameInstructions/docs/Elements.rst

 button label
 	You can name the button (e.g. Start Trade). feature
-	Instead of starting the current stage, you can also use the start button to jump to different stages. confirmation message
+	Instead of starting the current stage, you can also use the start button to jump to different stages.
+In case you jump to the stage where payoffs are distributed this will surpress the distribution.
+This can be prevented by following the explanation for the setWinner-function in `Functions`_. confirmation message
 	You can set if a pop-up should appear after clicking to confirm the action. round